arbor-sim/arbor/doc/python/simulation.rst

     .. function:: probe_metadata(probe_id)

-        Retrieve probe metadata for the probes associated with the given probe_id of type ;class:`cell_member`.
+        Retrieve probe metadata for the probes associated with the given probe_id of type :class:`cell_member`.
         The result will be a list, with one entry per probe; the specifics of each metadata entry will depend upon the kind of probe in question.